 I would suggest that a rib roast is the king of Christmas dinner.

-And one of the best places to make that splurge is at Costco.
+And one of the grocery stores to make that splurge is at Costco.
 For some it may be the only place that can find a true Prime Rib.

 How big of a splurge is it this year?
 We got all that info and more for you today.